 Starting out with the false narrative that vaccines create autism as perpetuated by non-experts who were given public platforms and what it was like growing up with those beliefs as a man who has autism.
 And the “autistic shooter” fears raised by false narratives spread by the media after mass shootings by a few who were potentially on the spectrum (or, in some cases, suggested as such by the media with absolutely no evidence of this).

-Often the intent isn’t harm, but emotional indulgences, drama, and fear brought on by events in the past have perpetuated these falsehoods.
+Often the intent isn’t to harm, but emotional indulgences, drama, and fear brought on by events in the past have perpetuated these falsehoods.